Characters of the Marvel Cinematic Universe: A–L: Roger Harrington

 Roger Harrington (portrayed by Martin Starr) is a science teacher at Midtown School of Science and Technology.
-In 2011, as a student at Culver University, he grants Bruce Banner access to the computers in exchange for some pizza.
-After graduating, he goes on to become a teacher and the coach of the school Academic Decathlon Team.
-He goes as a chaperone on a school sponsored trip to Europe in 2024.
-Among his students are Peter Parker, Flash Thompson, Michelle Jones, Ned Leeds, and Betty Brant.
+In 2010, as a student at Culver University, he grants Bruce Banner access to the computers in exchange for some pizza.
+After graduating, he moves to New York City and goes on to become a teacher and the coach of the Midtown School of Science and Technology Academic Decathlon Team.
+In 2024, he goes as a chaperone on a school-sponsored trip to Europe, but it gets ruined by Quentin Beck / Mysterio.
+Among his former students are Peter Parker, Flash Thompson, Michelle Jones, Ned Leeds, and Betty Brant.
+After Peter Parker was revealed to be Spider-Man by Mysterio, Harrington, Julius Dell, and several students made a display case in his honor as a hero, despite Andre Wilson trying to prevent it, but a few days later, Harrington and everyone else forgot that Parker was Spider-Man because of Stephen Strange's spell.